Biblical Theology

 Listen to this article

-“And speak unto the Levites, and say unto them, When ye take of the children of Israel the tithes which I have given you from them for your inheritance, then ye shall offer up an heave offering of it for the Lord, even a tenth part of the tithe.
+“And speak unto the Levites, and say unto them, When ye take of the children of Israel the tithes which I have given you from them for your inheritance, then ye shall offer up an heave offering of it for the LORD, even a tenth part of the tithe.
 And this your heave offering shall be reckoned unto you, as though it were the corn of the threshingfloor, and as the fulness of the winepress.
-Thus ye also shall offer an heave offering unto the Lord of all your tithes, which ye receive of the children of Israel; and ye shall give thereof the Lord’s heave offering to Aaron the priest.
-Out of all your gifts ye shall offer every heave offering of the Lord, of all the best thereof, even the hallowed part thereof out of it.”
+Thus ye also shall offer an heave offering unto the LORD of all your tithes, which ye receive of the children of Israel; and ye shall give thereof the LORD’s heave offering to Aaron the priest.”

-Verse 26 focuses on the Levites’ duty to offer a heave offering to the Lord from the tithes they received.
-A heave offering was a portion set apart and lifted up to God as an offering.
-In this case, the Levites were to present a tenth part of the tithe they received as a heave offering to the Lord.
+Verse 26 highlights the Levites’ responsibility to present a heave offering to the LORD from the tithes they receive.
+A heave offering was a portion set apart and lifted up to God; here the Levites were to give a tenth part of each tithe as that offering.

-Verse 28 emphasizes that the Levites were to present their own heave offering to the Lord out of all the tithes they received from the children of Israel.
-Additionally, they were to give the Lord’s heave offering to Aaron the priest, who was the high priest and the head of the priestly tribe of Levi.
+Verse 28 adds that the Levites must give their own heave offering from all the tithes they collect and then deliver the LORD’s heave offering to Aaron the priest, the head of the priestly tribe.

-Verse 29 reiterates that all the heave offerings presented to the Lord, including the best and hallowed parts of the tithes, were to be offered to the Lord out of all the gifts received.
+Verse 29 reiterates that every heave offering, including the best and hallowed portions of the tithes, is to be offered to the LORD from all the gifts received.

 Share this: